Cost and Tuition Assistance

 Tennessee Vocational Rehabilitation Department

 Vocational Rehabilitation Services recognizes the valuable job readiness training and experiences that Next Steps provides.
-VR can award $2,400 per semester in Transitional Learning Services funds for 2 academic years.
+VR awards $3,000 per semester ($6,000 per year) in Transitional Learning Services funds for all 4 academic years.
 All Next Steps students are required to apply for Vocational Rehabilitation Services.
 Assistance in becoming a vocational rehabilitation client can be found here.

 Federal Financial Aid

 Next Steps at Vanderbilt is a federally approved Comprehensive Transition Program.
 This status enables eligible students with an intellectual disability to apply for Federal Financial Aid that includes Pell Grants and Supplemental Aid.
 The Free Application for Federal Student Aid (FAFSA) website has added a page explaining financial aid for students with an intellectual disability.
 The school code for Vanderbilt is 003535.

 Tennessee STEP UP Scholarship